 Johan Griesel returned with gold, silver and bronze medals and Jors Humpel won gold and bronze medals.

-Jors won a silver medal in the Limited Bolt action discipline and a bronze medal in the 5785 event.
+Jors won a gold medal in the Limited Bolt action discipline and a bronze medal in the 5785 event.

 Johan Griesel won medals in the small calibre (.22 rimfire) in the following disciplines: gold medal in the 50m precision; silver medal in the 25m precision; and a bronze medal in the time and precision event.